arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/FastClusterRestore.md

 _replication factor_ has to be set to its initial value.

-Run the following command from exactly one _Coordinator_ (any _Coordinator_ can be used) - please adjust the `replicationFactor` value to your specific case (2 in the example below):
+Run the following command from exactly one _Coordinator_ (any _Coordinator_ can be used).
+Please adjust the `replicationFactor` value to your specific case (2 in the example below):

 ```